The Importance of Diversity in Healthcare & How to Promote It

-- A children’s hospital in Palo Alto, California, built for the specific purpose of aiding a diverse patient base—many of whom were previously forced to travel several hours for healthcare.
+- A children’s hospital in Palo Alto, California, was built for the specific purpose of aiding a diverse patient base—many of whom were previously forced to travel several hours for healthcare.

-- A Pennsylvania hospital that launched an independent study into patient care disparities to identify areas of bias negatively impacting treatment.
+- A Pennsylvania hospital launched an independent study into patient care disparities to identify areas of bias negatively impacting treatment.

-- A Brooklyn medical center that created a thorough in-house cultural training program for its employees, one that ranges from language to cultural philosophy to religious observances.
+- A Brooklyn medical center created a thorough in-house cultural training program for its employees, one that ranges from language to cultural philosophy to religious observances.